RichardBradley/liquibase.github.com/generate-changelog-with-jaxb-and-groovy.md

 root: .
 ---

-# Generate LiquiBase changeLogs using JAXB and Groovy #
+# Generate Liquibase changeLogs using JAXB and Groovy #

 In [another article](generate-changelog-with-groovy) on this website we saw how we can generate Liquibase changelogs using Groovy and the markupBuilder.